npnell/hpc/README.md

 # High Performance Computing

 I performed some experiments for testing various software acceleration techniques.
-It involves utilizing any single or a hybrid of the following methods:
+These programs involve utilizing any one or a hybrid of the following methods:

 - Algorithmic Optimization
 - CPU acceleration (Multithreading, SIMD)